 - I research more often.
 I’m confident that without this blog I would not research as much.
 My 30 x 30 challenges, in particular, really keep focused on the research.

 - I’m a better researcher.
-Because I’m researching more often, attending conferences, and benefiting from the wisdom of my readers, I’m most assuredly a better researcher than I was seven years ago and probably a better one than I would be today without the blog.
+Because I’m researching more often, attending conferences, and benefiting from the wisdom of my readers, I’m most assuredly a better researcher than I was eight years ago and probably a better one than I would be today without the blog.

 - I’ve become acquainted with some well-known genealogists, which is always a treat.
 Through my How They Do It series, as well as Family Tree University webinars and just attending conferences, I’ve gotten to know some folks I admire